jordan21pt/Bsc/README.md

 # Bsc
-Place where I store information about bsc lectures
+Place where I store information about CS Bsc lectures